KINDERTOTENLIEDER

 from sorrow to serenity to radiant joy

-St. Mark’s Lutheran Church, San Francisco
+St. Mark’s Church, San Francisco

 • Anna Clyne’s Within Her Arms (2008) is a luminous elegy for string ensemble—music born from grief yet filled with tenderness.
 Written in memory of her mother, the work unfolds as a continuous meditation, its 15 strings moving in slow, breathing gestures that seem to cradle the silence between notes.
 The piece opens with fragile, overlapping lines—each phrase a thread of mourning—and gradually grows into moments of radiant intensity before subsiding once more into stillness.